alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

     - Enter the global administrator password if prompted
     - Back on the `Connect to Azure AD` screen, click `Next`
     - Approve the login with MFA if required
-      - If you see a Windows Security Warning, check `Don't show this message again and click "Yes`.
+      - If you see a Windows Security Warning, check `Don't show this message again` and click `Yes`.
   - On the `Connect your directories` screen:
-    - Ensure that correct forest (your custom domain name; e.g `turingsafehaven.ac.uk`) is selected and click "Add Directory"
+    - Ensure that correct forest (your custom domain name; e.g `turingsafehaven.ac.uk`) is selected and click `Add Directory`d
     - On the `AD forest account` pop-up:
       - Select `Use existing AD account`
       - Enter the details for the `localadsync` user.